Infineon/StreamGen/README.md

-# StreamGen
+# 🌌 StreamGen

-A framework and implementation for simulating stream datasets
+A framework and implementation for simulating stream datasets.